-- “Unsecure” mode is a completely open exam.
+- “Unsecure” or open mode is a completely open exam.
 When launching Softest, you can minimize Softest screen size, use the internet, open up notes, etc.

-- Some faculty also given plain take-home exams using Camino which can also be written in Microsoft Word or any other processor.
+- Some faculty also give plain take-home exams using Camino which can also be written in Microsoft Word or any other processor.

 - Always read your Official Announcements regarding Law School Exams!

-- If you’re taking an exam(s) using a computer, make sure that your computer is in good working order!
+- If you’re taking an exam(s) using a computer, make sure that your computer is in good working order.
 Per exam guidelines, you will not get extra time for computer problems.
-Computer help is available for all Law students by creating a “New support ticket”.

-- Before every exam semester (Fall, Spring, Summer), make sure to check Softest for an error’s.
+- Before every exam semester (Fall, Spring, Summer), make sure to check Softest for any launch errors.

 - Don’t wait until the last moment to download your exam files!

 - Before exams, KNOW YOUR BLIND GRADING ID!
-Santa Clara Law during exams uses blind ID# and not names to identify students…
+NOTE: SCU Law exams use blind grading IDs to identify students.

 - Bring your access card with you!
 Before receiving your exam packet, we have to verify who you are.